WamboDNS/GSAAL/README.md

 # Generative Subspace Adversarial Active Learning for Unsupervised Outlier Detection

 GSAAL focuses on detecting outliers while incorporating the information of the feature subspaces.
-This is the official implementation of GSAAL introduced by: [PAPER]
+This is the official implementation of [GSAAL](https://arxiv.org/abs/2404.14451)

 Please cite the paper if you use our code.
 Thank you :)

 # Details

 In a nutshell, GSAAL consists of one Generator and K Discriminators.
 Each of these K Discriminators trains over their own, unique Feature Subspace.
-The theoretical derivations in [Paper] show how this methodology can aid outlier detection in cases where outliers can not be detected in the full space of features.
+The [theoretical derivations](https://arxiv.org/abs/2404.14451) show how this methodology can aid outlier detection in cases where outliers can not be detected in the full space of features.

 ## The Role of Active Learning